jonlpersson/ed-latimore/site/_posts/2022-04-09-the-cost-of-success-is-like-poker.md

   - mental-toughness
   - change-your-perspective
 description: >-
-  Nothing is free in this world.
-But just because you pay for it is no guarantee that you'll receive it.
-Read on see why success is like poker and how to play the game.
+  Nothing is free.
+But just because you pay for it is no guarantee that you’ll receive it.
+Read on to see why success is like poker and how to play the game.
 image: /assets/images/drafts/cost-of-success.jpeg
 ---
 Professional athletes and celebrities sign an unwritten contract with society.&nbsp;